vdhulst/idavie_docs/docs/source/how_to_interac.rst

        (**DEFAULT**)
    * - "projection average"
      - Utilise ray-marching with average along line-of-sight algorithm.
+   * - **Changing downsampling settings**
+     -
+   * - "sampling mode maximum"
+     - Switch downsampling to use the maximum value in a region.

+       (**DEFAULT**)
+   * - "sampling mode average"
+     - Switch downsampling to use the average value in a region.
    * - **Changing voxels scale**
      -
    * - "linear scale"